-“The Penny Hoarder is one of the largest personal finance websites.” is what you can read on their site and … this is true!
+“The Penny Hoarder is one of the largest personal finance websites.” is what you can read on their site, and … this is true!
 They have been ranked by many sites at the top of their charts.
 Most of their articles are based on significant research.
-Personal finance, make money, save money; there really isn’t a topic that you won’t find there.
+Personal finance, make money, save money; there really isn’t a topic you won’t find there.
 Founder: Mr. Kyle Taylor.
 Mr. Justin Cupler is responsible for the answer in our expert roundup.
 Mr. Justin Cupler is a savings and family finance expert at The Penny Hoarder.
-Justin has two young sons, and has a passion for cars and saving money.
-In 2015, Justin paid off more than $10,000 in debt in just six months using the avalanche method and lots of side hustles.
+Justin has two young sons and has a passion for cars and saving money.
+In 2015, Justin paid off more than $10,000 in debt in just six months using the avalanche method and many side hustles.
 He now shares his money-savvy ways with his colleagues and readers at The Penny Hoarder.
 If you like this answer, visit: https://www.thepennyhoarder.com,or follow:

 There are 5 steps I recommend that those affected by the Equifax breach:

 Request a Free Copy of Your Annual Credit Report: If you find inaccurate information, contact the companies listed on the credit report(s) directly.
 You can also contact the Identity Theft Resource Center, a non-profit, at (888) 400-5530 to assist you.